Mukeshburdak/Cisco-Packet-Tracer-Topology/Subnetting/problem.md

-Task No. 5 : To design & test the subnetting based network
+ To design & test the subnetting based network
+--

+---
 (a) Objective :-
+-
 The objective of this experiment is to design, configure, and test a subnetting-based network in Cisco Packet Tracer.
 The aim is to understand how a large network can be divided into smaller sub networks (subnets) using subnet masks to optimize IP address utilization and improve network